 Don’t forget to zest your lemon skins too!

-It’s a really handy way to freeze citrus fruits as it means I’ve always got a slice for drinks, such as tea, or hot water, and lemon.
+It’s a really handy way to freeze citrus fruits.
+It means I’ve always got a slice for drinks, such as tea, or hot water and lemon.
 Or for my boozy elderflower cordial!

 How Long Can You Store Lemons In the Freezer For?